Biophilic design: Criticisms

 Biophilic, or sustainable design more generally, is increasingly embraced by major developers and green building certification companies.
-However, earlier claims that the benefits of nature were not "given scientific credence" have been refuted, as substantial research supports the benefits of nature for human health and well-being.
-Recent findings found a 120-minute threshold for optimal nature exposure per week, demonstrating that significant health and well-being benefits depend on meeting this duration.
-The benefits plateau is between 200 and 300 minutes, indicating weakening returns past this range.
+Substantial research supports the benefits of nature for human health and well-being.
+Some research suggests a 120-minute threshold for optimal nature exposure per week, demonstrating that significant health and well-being benefits depend on meeting this duration.
+The benefits plateau between 200 and 300 minutes, indicating weakening returns past this range.
 These effects are independent of physical activity and apply universally regardless of visit frequency or duration, emphasizing the need for biophilic design to prioritize meaningful exposure to nature rather than only aesthetic incorporation.

-Critics also argue that biophilic design often prioritizes human benefits, like stress reduction, but overlooks support for biodiversity, as seen in many projects that add greenery for people's enjoyment without creating habitats or aiding local ecosystems.
+Some critics argue that biophilic design often prioritizes human benefits, like stress reduction, but overlooks support for biodiversity, as seen in many projects that add greenery for people's enjoyment without creating habitats or aiding local ecosystems.
 Adjustments, like using native plants, could make biophilic design beneficial for both people and nature.
 However, this approach can lead to "greenwashing," where natural elements are added superficially without providing meaningful sustainability benefits giving designs the appearance of environmental friendliness without addressing broader ecological or social goals.

 Furthermore, although multisensory biophilic interventions can enhance stress reduction, cognitive performance, and workplace satisfaction, they often fall short in sustaining a sense of connectedness to nature, raising uncertainty about their broader psychological impact.
 Additionally, certain auditory interventions are less effective in achieving these outcomes.

 Other concerns include the high costs and feasibility challenges associated with biophilic design principles.
 Implementing elements like green walls or water features can be expensive, both in initial setup and ongoing maintenance, which limits feasibility in low-income or cost-sensitive projects.
 Additionally, biophilic design often requires interdisciplinary collaboration and specialized expertise in ecology and environmental design, making it complex to implement effectively; this approach can increase project costs, extend timelines, and create potential coordination issues across construction teams.

 Additionally, while biophilic design supports some Sustainable Development Goals (SDGs), such as health and well-being, it has a weaker impact on goals related to poverty reduction and social inclusivity, making its contributions uneven across the SDG spectrum.